Nuclear knowledge management: Implementation

 The implementation of a KM system is not intended to replace any of these systems, but rather should increase the benefits to be derived from these systems in conjunction with the deployment of an integrated management system.
 Properly implemented KM should increase the benefits to the organization of these existing activities, rather than substituting for them.
 The lessons learned in the nuclear industry in the past 20 years, moving away from inspection by large quality assurance organizations towards building quality into all facility processes, have considerable relevance for KM implementation.

 Motivation for nuclear knowledge management programs

-It is probable that nuclear knowledge will continue to expand and change.
-Without diligence in managing nuclear knowledge, substantial portions of it could be lost due to personnel retirements and the likelihood that much of it could be disused or discarded as a result of either negligence or changing priorities.
-It will be as important to identify and properly treat obsolete, superseded knowledge as it will be to gather and share new knowledge.
-It is therefore necessary to maintain effective and efficient KM systems.
+Without diligence in managing nuclear knowledge, substantial portions could go unused or be discarded due to negligence, changing priorities, or personnel retirements.
+Identifying and properly treating obsolete or superseded knowledge will be as important as gathering and sharing new knowledge.
+Therefore, it is necessary to maintain effective and efficient KM systems.

 NKM has become an increasingly important element of the nuclear sector in recent years, resulting from a number of challenges and trends: